-- Other diagnostics available with branches: - Stratospheric aerosol optical depths - Same as AODs, but computed over stratospheric levels only. - Useful for volcanic eruption or geo-engineering studies. - Vertical profile of scattering or absorption coefficients - $\bullet$ Essentially, 3D profiles of AOD at fixed wavelengths (0.55 or 1.02 $\mu m).$ - When divided by geometric thickness of model levels, give $\sigma{sca}$ or $\sigma{abs},$ in m^-1. - Useful to compare against lidars.
+- Other diagnostics available (with branches before vn10.8): - Stratospheric aerosol optical depths - Same as AODs, but computed over stratospheric levels only. - Useful for volcanic eruption or geo-engineering studies. - Vertical profile of scattering or absorption coefficients - In recent UM version, those diagnostics are in m-1. - In older versions they were either layer AODs or specific coefficients in m kg-1, so check the help text. - Useful to compare against lidars.